darrenjkt/darrenjkt/README.md

 I am a PhD student at the Australian Centre for Field Research (ACFR), University of Sydney.

-:mag_right: PhD research fields I'm passionate about:
+:mag_right: Research topics I'm passionate about:

 - 3d object detection (temporal and single-frame)
 - Multi-target unsupervised domain adaptation